Dates as data

 - Finally the complete date string is reconstructed using the

-As for dates, times are handled in a similar way; seconds can be directly added but to add hour and minutes we need to make sure that we are adding the quantities to the correct entities.
+Note: Time values raise similar challenges.
+Seconds can be directly added but to add hour and minutes you will need to make sure that quantities are added to the correct entities.

 What happens to the dates in the